 Our bug out bag has food, toiletries, hygiene kit, sleeping gear, fire starting kit, and a week supply of my medication.
 I also keep military laundry soap in it so I can wash the clothes in the laundry baskets.
 We keep a case of bottled water and bug out bag in the trunk.
 Sometimes the bag is removed and placed by the garage door.
 My husband is assigned to make sure it’s in the trunk.

 We start in our bedroom as if we had just woken up.
 It’s the furthest section of our home away from the garage door.
 We grabbed the items on our evacuation list and headed for the car.
 The drill took us 1 minute and 36 seconds.
 If we’re evacuating our area because of a natural disaster or doomsday scenario we have a secondary list.
 More preparedness resources are needed if a community is facing a crisis rather than just a family, like the example of a house fire.
 This is because there are community resources available to families that have been devastated by fire.
 Resources such as: the Salvation Army, Red Cross, and food banks have helped families with their basic needs.
-However, if the major of the community is in need there are less resources to go around.
+However, if the major of the community is in need there are fewer resources to go around.
 Our secondary list includes items like a food storage bug out kit, portable heater, firearm kit, and camping gear.
 Our total evacuation time including these items is 3 minutes.

 Other articles you might be interested in: